 Each member institution appoints delegates to serve on our three national assemblies:

 Representatives share in the governance of the College Board and define its core strengths and values.
 They provide a direct link between institutions and the College Board.
 Representatives attend regional and national assembly meetings to give voice to concerns and cast votes on behalf of institutions.

-Matters are typically presented to the membership at the annual meeting and include business such as approval of new members and election of College Board Trustees, who oversee a number of Committees and Advisory Panels.
+Matters are typically presented to the membership at the annual meeting and include business such as approval of new members and election of College Board Trustees, who oversee a number of Trustee Committees.